vikramreddy0307/churn-reduction/README.md

 This problem statement is targeted at enabling churn reduction using analytics concepts.

-For this project we will be evaluating a dataset composed of human resources data.

-Our objective is to build a model (or models) that predict whether or not an employee is likely to leave his/her job based on characteristics in the dataset.

 We should  develop an algorithm to predict the churn score based on usage pattern.
 The predictors provided are as follows: